Rubber wear on concrete: dry and in-water conditions

 For the two SBR compounds used in the present study ($T_{\rm g} \approx -50^\circ {\rm C}$), we observed a wear rate in water that is approximately 1.7 times higher than in the dry state: about $\approx 0.038 \ {\rm mg/Nm}$ in water compared to $\approx 0.023 \ {\rm mg/Nm}$ in the dry state.
 This difference in wear rates between the two SBR compounds in water may reflect the different chemical compositions of the rubbers, as indicated by their significantly different glass transition temperatures.
 Additionally, the nominal contact pressures differed ($0.36 \ {\rm MPa}$ in the present study and $0.66 \ {\rm MPa}$ in the earlier study).

 Table \ref{TABLE1} summarizes all the measured wear rates for SBR and NR sliding on concrete surfaces.
-Tables \ref{TABLE2} and \ref{TABLE3} provide the ratios of wear rates for wet and dry concrete and for rubber sliding on rough and smooth concrete surfaces.
+Tables \ref{TABLE2} and \ref{TABLE3} provide the ratios of wear rates for dry and in-water concrete and for rubber sliding on rough and smooth concrete surfaces.
 For the two studied SBR compounds, we observed significantly higher wear in water than in the dry state, with enhancement factors of $1.5-2.5$ for the low-glass-transition SBR compound ($T_{\rm g} \approx -50^\circ {\rm C}$) and approximately $4$ for the higher glass-transition compound ($T_{\rm g} \approx -7^\circ {\rm C}$).

-For the NR compound, almost no wear was observed in water at low nominal contact pressures ($\sigma_0 \approx 0.12$, $0.16$, and $ 0.25 \ {\rm MPa}$), while at $\sigma_0 \approx 0.36$ and $0.49 \ {\rm MPa}$, the wear rate was similar in both the dry and wet states.
-Previously, in Ref. \cite{ToBe}, it was found that the wear rate for the NR compound in the dry state appeared independent of the nominal contact pressure within the studied range (from $0.12$ to $0.43 \ {\rm MPa}$).
+For the NR compound, almost no wear is observed in water at low nominal contact pressures ($\sigma_0 \approx 0.12$, $0.16$, and $ 0.25 \ {\rm MPa}$), while at $\sigma_0 \approx 0.36$ and $0.49 \ {\rm MPa}$, the wear rate is similar in both the dry and in water states.
+Previously\cite{ToBe} it is found that the wear rate for the NR compound in the dry state was nearly independent of the nominal contact pressure within the studied range (from $0.12$ to $0.43 \ {\rm MPa}$).
 This finding is confirmed by the results of the present study, in the pressure range from $0.16$ to $0.49 \ {\rm MPa}$.
-In water, however, new results indicate that the wear with the presence of water seems to depend on the load, although this dependency is beyond the scope of the present study.

 There are several effects that may result in different wear rates in the dry state compared to in water.
 First, even a small change in the friction coefficient can significantly affect the wear rate.
 This is predicted by the wear theory used above (see Ref. \cite{ToBe}) and has also been observed in the experiments of Rabinowicz, who found that the wear rate scales with the friction coefficient as $\sim \mu^5$ (see Fig. 3 in Ref. \cite{Rabi0}).
 This highlights the sensitivity of wear to the friction coefficient.